kumarshantanu/promenade/README.md

 ### Non goals

-- Faithful implementation of monads
+- Be faithful implementation of monads
 - Adapt all known monads (completeness)

 ### Implemented features

 - Decouple condition checks from conditional action by representing success and failure (called _Either_)
-- Represent available and missing values (called _Maybe_)
+- Represent and deal with available and missing values (called _Maybe_)
 - Avoid imperativeness and coupling of throwing and catching of exceptions (called _Trial_)

 ### Other work